-- Demonstrating basic academic skills (note-taking, class preparation, etc) - Developing time management skills - Sharing common experiences and mistakes what am I doing right and wrong?
+- Demonstrating basic academic skills (note-taking, class preparation, and so on...) - Developing time management skills - Sharing common experiences and mistakes what am I doing right and wrong?

-Week 4 (October 5): Learning About Campus Resources 1 - DuBois Library Tour
+Week 4 (October 5): Learning About Campus Resources 1 - DuBois Library

 Taking a tour of DuBois library with Stephen McGinty (librarian on the subjects of economics, education, sociology, and population studies)